Essentially Yes

-Essentially Yes is a box set by progressive rock band Yes.
+Essentially Yes is a boxed set by progressive rock band Yes.
 It was released in 2006 by Eagle Records.
-It contains five discs, four of which are previously released studio albums; Talk, Open Your Eyes, The Ladder, and Magnification, though not in chronological order.
-However, it would be in chronological order if one instead uses the 2002 release date of the Talk reissue, which would put the record between disc 3 (2001) and disc 5 (2003) even though Talk was originally released in 1994.
-The fifth disc is a single CD version of what was later released as the 2CD live album Live at Montreux 2003.
+It contains five discs, four of which are previously released studio albums; Talk, Open Your Eyes, The Ladder, and Magnification.
+The fifth disc is a single CD version of what was later released as the 2-CD live album Live at Montreux 2003.